Britain's bankers to put wallets first in 'nightmare' election

 TRUMP CARD

 To reassure the financial elite, Labour lawmakers privately play their trump card that a vote for them is a vote for certainty on Europe.
-But this is not gaining much traction in the skyscrapers of Canary Wharf, the east London estate which hosts institutions including Barclays (BARC.L) and HSBC (HSBA.L).
+But this is not gaining much traction in the skyscrapers of Canary Wharf, the east London estate which hosts institutions including Barclays and HSBC.

 "Senior Labour figures, when you go to lunch with them, they are actively getting that message out there," said an executive at one international bank.
 "Frankly you see a lot of fairly stoney faced people sitting around the room."